danielmarbach/PerformanceTricksAzureSDK/README.md

 }
 ```

-by leveraging the latest improvements to the language and the runtime such as static lambdas, ValueTasks and ValueTuples and introduing a generic parameter we can modify the code to allow passing in the required state from the outside into the lambda.
+by leveraging the latest improvements to the language and the runtime such as static lambdas, ValueTasks and ValueTuples and introducing a generic parameter we can modify the code to allow passing in the required state from the outside into the lambda.

 ```csharp
 internal async ValueTask RunOperation<T1>(